Fighting Gender Based Violence

 Gender based violence has to stop

-HPP Botswana has taken up this challenge.
-The support from Project Concern International (PCI), Family Health International 360 and Empowerment of Non-State Actors (European Union) has made HPP able to put more work together with the people to reduce gender-based violence (mostly domestic violence).
+Humana People to People Botswana has taken up this challenge.
+The support from Project Concern International (PCI), Family Health International 360 and Empowerment of Non-State Actors (European Union) has made Humana People to People Botswana able to put more work together with the people to reduce gender-based violence (mostly domestic violence).
 As seen in the past pages the projects are addressing the linkages between poverty and vulnerability.
-A total of 1120 adults were involved in discussions and actions during year 2015.

 Projects follow up